-Supply and Demand - Supply for each of our segments depends on crude oil and natural gas drilling and production activities, which are driven by the strength of the economy; the decline rate of existing production; producer firm commitments to transportation pipelines; natural gas, crude oil and NGL prices; or the demand for each of these products from end users.
+Supply and Demand - Supply for each of our segments depends on crude oil and natural gas drilling and production activities, which are driven by the strength of the economy; the decline rate of existing producer access to capital; producer firm commitments to transportation pipelines; natural gas, crude oil and NGL prices; or the demand for each of these products from end users.

 Demand for gathering and processing services is dependent on natural gas production by producers in the regions in which we operate.
-State requirements in North Dakota for producers to reduce natural gas flaring have increased the need for our services to capture, gather and process natural gas, and we are responding by constructing assets, such as our announced Demicks Lake I and Demicks Lake II natural gas processing plants.
+State requirements in North Dakota for producers to reduce natural gas flaring have increased the need for our services to capture, gather and process natural gas.
 Demand for NGLs and the ability of natural gas processors to successfully and economically sustain their operations affect the volume of unfractionated NGLs produced by natural gas processing plants, thereby affecting the demand for NGL gathering, transportation and fractionation services.
 Natural gas and NGL products are affected by economic conditions and the demand associated with the various industries that utilize the commodities, such as butanes and natural gasoline used by the refining industry as blending stocks for motor fuel, denaturant for ethanol and diluents for crude oil.
 Ethane, propane, normal butane and natural gasoline are also used by the petrochemical industry to produce chemical products, such as plastic, rubber and synthetic fibers.
 Propane is also used to heat homes and businesses.
-Demand for NGLs continues to increase at the Mont Belvieu, Texas, NGL market center as new world-scale ethylene production projects, petrochemical plant expansions and NGL export facilities continue to be completed.
-End-users of residue natural gas include large commercial and industrial customers, natural gas and electric utilities serving individual consumers and similar international markets through liquefied natural gas (LNG) exports.
+Demand for NGLs is expected to increase at the Mont Belvieu, Texas, NGL market center as new world-scale ethylene production projects, petrochemical plant expansions and NGL export facilities continue to be completed.

-Commodity Prices - Our earnings are primarily fee-based in all three of our segments.
-In our Natural Gas Gathering and Processing segment, we are exposed to limited commodity price risk as a result of retaining a portion of the commodity sales proceeds associated with our POP with fee contracts.
-In our Natural Gas Liquids segment, we are exposed to market risk associated with changes in the price of NGLs; the location differential between the Mid-Continent, Chicago, Illinois, and Gulf Coast regions; and the relative price differential between natural gas, NGLs and individual NGL products, which affect our NGL purchases and sales, and our exchange services, transportation and storage services, and optimization and marketing financial results.
+Commodity Prices - Our earnings are primarily fee-based in all three of our segments, with limited commodity price risk.
+In our Natural Gas Gathering and Processing segment, we are exposed to commodity price risk as a result of retaining a portion of the commodity sales proceeds associated with our POP with fee contracts.
+In our Natural Gas Liquids segment, we are exposed to commodity price risk associated with changes in the price of NGLs; the location differential between the Mid-Continent, Chicago, Illinois, and Gulf Coast regions; and the relative price differential between natural gas, NGLs and individual NGL products, which affect our NGL purchases and sales, our exchange services, transportation and storage services, and optimization and marketing financial results.
 NGL storage revenue may be affected by price volatility and forward pricing of NGL physical contracts versus the price of NGLs on the spot market.
-In our Natural Gas Pipelines segment, we are exposed to market risk associated with (i) changes in the price of natural gas, which impact our fuel costs and retained fuel in-kind received for our services; (ii) interruptible contracts or when existing firm contracts expire and are subject to renegotiation with customers that have competitive alternatives, which affect our transportation revenues; and (iii) the differential between forward pricing of natural gas physical contracts and the price of natural gas on the spot market, which affects our natural gas storage revenue.
+In our Natural Gas Pipelines segment, we are exposed to commodity price risk associated with (i) changes in the price of natural gas, which impact our fuel costs and retained fuel in-kind received for our services; and (ii) the differential between forward pricing of natural gas on the spot market, which affects our natural gas storage revenue.

-See additional discussion regarding our commodity price risk and related hedging activities under "Commodity Price Risk" in Part II, Item 7A, Quantitative and Qualitative Disclosures about Market Risk.
+See additional discussion regarding our commodity price risk and related hedging activities under "Commodity Price Risk" in Part II, Item 7A, Quantitative and Qualitative Disclosures about Market Risk, in this Annual Report.